brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 As of PHP 8, we'll be able to use attributes.
-The goal of attributes, also known as annotations many other languages, is to add meta data to classes, methods, variables and what not; in a structured way.
+The goal of these attributes, also known as annotations in many other languages, is to add meta data to classes, methods, variables and what not; in a structured way.

 The concept of attributes isn't new at all, we've been using docblocks to simulate their behaviour for years now.
 With the addition of attributes though, we now have a first-class citizen in the language to represent this kind of meta data, instead of having to manually parse docblocks.